Alert

 • 11-2 Internal consultant referrals

-Update the return to work and work restrictions in eCO with any changes, as appropriate.
+Update the eCO Return to Work and Work Restrictions screens with any changes, as appropriate.

 Document the discussion in a file note (Modified Work/Claimant Contact or Employer Contact).